danchen4/learnings/javascript.md

 Function always remembers the lexical environment in which it is created (or declared).

+Environment consists of any local variables that were in-scope at the time the closure was created

 Closure gives you acces to outer functions' scope from inner function

 # Lexical Scope